ChainEasy/RoPay/README.md

 # RoPay
-Ramp-On, Ramp-Off Payment Gateway for Fiat-Cryptocurrency Coming Soon
+Ramp-On, Ramp-Off Payment Gateway for Fiat-Cryptocurrency.
+Integration with ChainEasy Platform and PaymentPaaS Wallet